Bhagavad Gita Chapter 3 Verse 10 Meaning

 Available in 28 languages

-This verse from Chapter 3 of the Bhagavad Gita highlights a practical insight: The Creator, having in the beginning created mankind together with sacrifice, said, "By this shall you propagate; let this be the milch cow of your desires—the cow that yields all the desired objects.
+At this point in Karma Yoga, Krishna deepens His teaching on sacrifice.
+The Creator, having in the beginning created mankind together with sacrifice, said, "By this shall you propagate; let this be the milch cow of your desires—the cow that yields all the desired objects.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+What distinguishes this verse is its integration of sacrifice with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team